robang74/git-functions/README.md

 * `rl`, `reflog`: shorts for `git reflog`
 * `sf`: show the file involved in a commit, SHAs as args
 * `st`: short for `git status`, opt:-m shows what `add -m` uses
-* `ch`: added new as shortcut for status but without untracked
+* `ch`: added new as short for status but without untracked
 * `sw`: short for `git show` with `sf` after, opt:-P for no pager
 * `ff`: short for `git diff -w`, opts -s:staged -o:origin -r:remote
 * `fpatch`: do a `git format-patch` for the commit, SHA and opts in arg